minkaotic/front-end-notes/Bootstrap.md

     ...
   </html>
   ```
-- **Responsive meta tag:** Bootstrap is developed mobile first, a strategy in which we optimize code for mobile devices first and then scale up components as necessary using CSS media queries.
-To ensure proper rendering and touch zooming for all devices, add the responsive viewport meta tag to your `<head>`:
+- **Responsive meta tag:** Bootstrap is developed mobile first (code is optimised for mobile devices first and components are then scaled up as necessary using CSS media queries).
+To ensure proper rendering and touch zooming for all devices, add the responsive viewport meta tag to the `<head>`:
   ```html
   <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">
   ```